Mount Olympus: Geography

 The shape of Olympus was formed by rain and wind, which produced an isolated tower almost 3000 m above the sea, which is only 18 km away from Litochoro.
 Olympus has many peaks and an almost circular shape.
 The mountain has a circumference of 80 km, an average diameter of 26 km, and 500 km2 of area.
 To the northwest lies the Aromanian village of Kokkinopilos.
 The Makryrema stream separates Olympus from the massif of Voulgara.
 The villages Petra, Vrontou and Dion lie to the northeast, while on the eastern side there is the town of Litochoro, where Enipeas bisects the massif of Olympus.
 On its southeastern side, the Ziliana gorge divides Mount Olympus from Kato Olympos (Lower Olympus), while on its southwestern foothills, there are the villages Sykaminea and Karya.
 The Agia Triada Sparmou Monastery and the village Pythion lie to the west.

-Olympus's dry foothills, known as the Xirokampi, are covered in chaparral and provide habitat for animals such as wild boar.
+Olympus's dry foothills, known as the Xirokampi, are covered in maquis shrubland and provide habitat for animals such as wild boar.
 Further east, the plain of Dion is fertile and watered by the streams which originate on Olympus.